khalid-hussain/shaheen/chap21.md

 the suffering of those helpless brothers of ours who are at the mercy of the Christian majority and the Christians government in the rest of Spain."

-Moosa got up and said, "If today, instead of being besieged in Granada, had we been in front of the four walls of Castile, then, this wouldn't have been the condition of our brothers in Spain.
+Musa got up and said, "If today, instead of being besieged in Granada, had we been in front of the four walls of Castile, then, this wouldn't have been the condition of our brothers in Spain.
 Mountains of calamities broke on their heads when the Christians had realized our insensitivity."